numaproj/numaflow/proposal/README.md

 | edges[].numaNetwork.name<br>(★1) | Specifies the name of the numaNetwork used for communication between Vertices.<br> - If this parameter is omitted, the communication falls back to the default behavior of Numaflow, in which communication is performed via ISBSVC on the DefaultNetwork. |
 | edges[].numaNetwork.connectionType<br>(★2) | Specifies the communication method used for connections between Vertices.<br> - direct: Performs direct UDF-to-UDF communication using the numaNetwork specified by name.<br> - multi-isbsvc: Performs communication via an InterStepBufferService (ISBSVC) associated with the numaNetwork specified by name.

-### Behavior
+### How It Works
-- If a numaNetwork is specified in edges[], the Pipeline controller retrieves the corresponding, already deployed numaNetwork resource
+If numaNetwork object is set in `edges[]` field of a Pipeline resource, the Pipeline controller retrieves the information of the already deployed `ResourceClaimTemplate` by referencing `spec.edges[].numaNetwork.name`.
-- It then adds a field to the Vertices specified in the from and to fields to reference the associated ResourceClaimTemplate

 ```
+# Excerpt from the Pipeline resource
 edeges:
   - from: filter-resize
     to: inference